 Seroquel for sleep: Does it work?

 Many doctors are reluctant to recommend conventional sleeping pills due to worries that they can cause addiction and tolerance.
-In order to aid patients in falling asleep, general practitioners frequently prescribe other types of medications that have sedative side effects.
+To aid patients in falling asleep, general practitioners frequently prescribe other types of medications that have sedative side effects.
 These medications are utilized “off label,” meaning they aren’t approved to treat specific ailments but are nevertheless capable of doing so.
 One such off-label medication used to treat insomnia is Seroquel (Quetiapine).

 Seroquel: Antipsychotic drug